zepedrob16/lbaw1742/artefacts/artefact-2/artefact-2.md

 US43 | Ban Users | High | As an *Admin* I want to have the ability to ban Users, preventing them from reusing the system.
 US44 | Enter Admin Control Panel | High | As An *Admin* I want to have a personalized page to perform the previously mentioned Admin tasks and to check the system usage statistics.

-> Table 6: Moderator's user stories.
+> Table 6: Admin's user stories.

 ## A1.
 Annex: Supplementary requirements
 This annex contains business rules, technical requirements and other non-functional requirements on the project.